-Today’s Guest: Sports agent Leigh Steinberg, author of The Agent: My 40-Year Career Making Deals and Changing the Game and host of “The Leigh Steinberg Show” on Yahoo Sports Radio.
+Today’s Guest: Leigh Steinberg, sports agent, author, The Agent: My 40-Year Career Making Deals and Changing the Game, host, “The Leigh Steinberg Show”

 Watch this exclusive Mr. Media interview with sports agent Leigh Steinberg, author of The Agent: My 40-Year Career Making Deals and Changing the Game and host of “The Leigh Steinberg Show” on Yahoo Sports Radio, by clicking on the video player above!

 Mr. Media is recorded live before a studio audience of fans who blame everything wrong with sports today on the agents, instead of the real culprits, sports writers … in the NEW new media capital of the world… St. Petersburg, Florida!

 LEIGH STEINBERG podcast excerpt: “Domestic violence is a terrible thing.
 In Ray Rice’s first press conference, he was not taking a whole ton of responsibility, first.
 Second, he used some words of violence.
 I don’t think NFL Commissioner Roger Goodell came off well in that.”

 It’s official: Every 20 years, I plan to interview sports agent Leigh Steinberg.

 So go ahead, mark your calendars now for 2034.